burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidate-Status.md

 * [Google Scholar](https://scholar.google.com/citations?hl=ru&user=pGh242UAAAAJ)

 # Thanks to:
-* Professors who participated in this event Prof. Peter Richtarik, Prof. Eric Feron, Prof.Marco Canini, and Prof. Markus Hadwiger, [Prof. David R. Pugh](https://www.linkedin.com/in/davidrpugh/?originalSubdomain=sa) who is also Director of SDAIA-KAUST.
+* Professors who participated in this event [Prof. Peter Richtarik](https://richtarik.org/), [Prof. Eric Feron](https://cemse.kaust.edu.sa/risclab), [Prof.Marco Canini](https://mcanini.github.io/), and [Prof. Markus Hadwiger](https://vccvisualization.org/people/hadwiger/), [Prof. David R. Pugh](https://www.linkedin.com/in/davidrpugh/?originalSubdomain=sa) who is also Director of SDAIA-KAUST.
-* Members of the Labs of [Prof. Peter Richtarik](https://richtarik.org/), [Prof. Eric Feron](https://cemse.kaust.edu.sa/risclab), [Prof.Marco Canini](https://mcanini.github.io/), [Prof. Markus Hadwiger](https://vccvisualization.org/people/hadwiger/), [Prof. David R. Pugh](https://www.linkedin.com/in/davidrpugh/?originalSubdomain=sa) who have found time to join my CS Ph.D.
+* Members of the labs and centers leaded by mentioned Professors who have found time to join my CS Ph.D.
 Proposal Defense.
 * For my collaborators with whom we continue to construct a future for Federated Learning, but who did not have chance to connect to event.
 * And for all external participants.